FSAs, HSAs, or HRAs: What's Best for Your Business?

 What is a flexible spending account?

-An FSA is an employer-established plan that pays for qualified medical and dependent care expenses (with a dependent care FSA) with pretax dollars, prior to federal withholding, FICA tax, or state withholding taxes (in most states) being applied to the amount deducted from the employee's pay.
+An FSA is an employer-established plan that pays for qualified medical expenses with pretax dollars, prior to federal withholding, FICA tax, or state withholding taxes (in most states) being applied to the amount deducted from the employee's pay.
 Employers and employees may both contribute to the FSA.
-Having an HDHP is not a prerequisite for having an FSA.
-Employees must submit a claim to get reimbursed from their FSA.
+Employees must submit a claim to get reimbursed from their FSA and may forfeit contributions as discussed below.
+There is a cap on the amount that can be contributed to an FSA each year.

 Who is an FSA for?

-An FSA is a good choice for employees who expect to have frequent high medical care costs, such as those associated with a chronic illness.
-Because an FSA can be paired with a low-deductible health plan, an employee can potentially meet the deductible faster.
-Additionally, employees have immediate access to the full amount they plan to contribute for the tax year, making it a good option for those who have medical expenses earlier in the year.
+A medical FSA is a good choice for employees who expect to have out of pocket medical care costs and wish to pay for those expenses with pretax funds.
+Additionally, employees with a medical FSA have immediate access to the full amount they elected to contribute for the tax year, making it a good option for those who have medical expenses early in the plan year.
 FSAs cannot be used to pay Medicare premiums.

 Who owns the account?

 - Carryover.
-Employees can carry over up to $500 (you determine the limit up to this amount) of unspent FSA funds to next year's plan.
+Alternatively, you can elect to allow employees to carry over up to $500 (you determine the limit up to this amount) of unspent FSA funds to next year's plan.
 Unspent FSA funds over this limit are forfeited to the employer.
+Carryover is not available if your FSA offers the Grace Period.

 What expenses are covered by a flexible spending account?